virtusize/virtusize.github.io/source/product-page-integration/index.rst

 This is a tooltip that shows a recent item from the user’s purchase history.
 It is inspired by the Bootstrap Tooltip.

 To enable this, add line 5 to your integration.
-Lines 7 and 8 are optional:
+Lines 6 and 7 are optional:

 .. code-block:: javascript
    :linenos: